rakibul-wdp/DSA-JS/math-for-programming/course-goal-faculty-intro/what-is-this-course.md

   - Computer can understand programs
   - Writing programs requires some logic and reasoning
   - Good background in basic math will help
+- How?
+  - Concept
+  - Examples
+  - Practice, practice and practice!